Finn Russell: Personal life

+After leaving secondary school, Russell spent three years working as a stonemason, making windowsills, door frames, fireplaces, and building walls.
+In a 2015 interview he described the work as cold and often miserable but said he had enjoyed it, and that the experience still frames his outlook - on a bad day at training, he recalls "what it was like working in that cold shed."

 Russell has been nicknamed 'Russell the Muscle' due to having a somewhat slender build for a modern-day rugby player, and has also been given the moniker 'White Chocolate' by teammate Simon Zebo.

 Russell has been in a relationship with Emma Canning, a Scottish heptathlete, since 2017.
-In November 2022 Canning gave birth to the couple's first child, a daughter.
+In November 2022 Canning gave birth to the couple's first child, a daughter.The couple married in 2026.